Strabox/Easyuino/README.md

 2. Using Arduino IDE got to to menu bar choose **Sketch > Include Library** and select the .zip file downloaded in 1.
 3. *[Optional]* Look at https://github.com/Strabox/Easyuino/wiki to usage examples and details about the API
 4. **[Not Optional]** Have fun!!!

-## Important: API Usage Examples and Additional Information

-**Project's wiki has a set of usage examples of the library API plus more detailed information about it: https://github.com/Strabox/Easyuino/wiki**

 ## Easyuino History